TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

   PR_c - \rho_0 + \delta t_S - d_{0,\text{ion}} - d_{0,\text{trop}} = -\frac{X^S-X_0}{\rho_0}\Delta X-\frac{Y^S-Y_0}{\rho_0}\Delta Y-\frac{Z^S-Z_0}{\rho_0}\Delta Z+\delta t_R

 On the left side of the equation we have moved every term that can be computed.
-The subscript 0 means that those parameters are estimated by using the approximate receiver positio.
-On the right hand side we have the unknowns (dX, dY, dZ and dtR) and their coefficients.
+The subscript 0 means that those parameters are estimated by using the approximate receiver position.
+On the right hand side we have the unknowns (dX, dY, dZ, dtR) and their coefficients.
 Based on the linearized pseudorange equation one can form the observation matrix (H).

-*Practical advise: Take care that the unknowns from the linearized pseudorange equations are not the same as the position related unknowns that we are estimating directly from the EKF state vector.
+*Practical advise: Take care that the unknowns from the linearized pseudorange equations are not the same as the position related unknowns that we are estimating directly in the EKF state vector.
 Check the GNSS Compare code (e.g., StaticExtendedKalmanFilter class) to understand how this is handled*

 Good, now we can see how the EKF was implemented for the *static user* and the *dynamic user*.